aigc-apps/VideoX-Fun/comfyui/z_image/README.md

 # Z-Image-Turbo Model Setup Guide

-## 1. Model Links and Storage Locations
+## a.
+Model Links and Storage Locations

 **Chunked loading is recommended** as it better aligns with ComfyUI's standard workflow.